 Vitamin B1 Deficiency Symptoms —

 Some of the early symptoms of deficiency might include lethargy, irritability, loss of memory, loss of sleep or appetite, weight loss, indigestion or constipation, and calf muscle tenderness.
 If left untreated these initial symptoms might lead to a more severe form of thiamin deficiency, known as beriberi.
-This condition is characterized by nerve, heart, and brain abnormalities, but the symptoms might vary in every person and depends on a number of factors.
-Some more examples are explained below:
+The condition is characterized by nerve, heart, and brain abnormalities, but the symptoms might vary in every person and depends on a number of factors.

-Dry Beriberi — This condition might involve nerve and muscle abnormalities, a prickling sensation in the toes, a burning sensation in the feet at night, leg cramps and muscle atrophy.
+- Dry Beriberi — This condition might involve nerve and muscle abnormalities, a prickling sensation in the toes, a burning sensation in the feet at night, leg cramps and muscle atrophy.

-Wet Beriberi — Common symptoms might include abnormally fast heart beat, fluid retention in the legs, pulmonary edema, and hypotension, which might result in shock and even death.
+- Wet Beriberi — Common symptoms might include abnormally fast heart beat, fluid retention in the legs, pulmonary edema, and hypotension, which might result in shock and even death.